 At Lawley Primary School, our values link to our SMCS policy.
-These are displayed in each classroom and referred to by all staff as we encourage our pupil's Spiritual, Moral, Social and Cultural development.
+These are displayed in each classroom and outside our school and referred to by all staff as we encourage our pupil's Spiritual, Moral, Social and Cultural development.
+We have a focus on each value each half term to encourage the use of the language, and how we can demonstrate each value within our roles within school.